 This summer the FDA published a report about a possible connection with grain-free dog food and a type of heart disease in dogs called dilated cardiomyopathy or DCM. (go to FDA.org).
 Reading the reports has been interesting not to mention how interesting the motivation behind it is in the first place – that’s a story unto itself.

 The Dog Food Advisor has a really good article that answers a lot of questions and presents information in a logical format.
 Read it at dogfoodadvisor.com – here’s a couple of points 1.
 The study is inconclusive (as the study itself states) 2. there have been no recalls.
 3. The assertation that grain-free dog food will cause DCM has no scientific merit at this time.
 Claims likes this deserve making informed decisions not based on propaganda or non-evidence-based claims that might jeopardize a dog’s health by misguiding pet parents.

 For now, do your research, ask questions, stop in to see and go through all the reports and articles we’ve put together.
 Too bad they haven’t started a study to see why some companies add sugar, use by-products and think that artificial colors are OK to put in our pet’s foods.
 Our best advice - read ingredient panels, focus on the recipe not advertising and stay informed.

-Nail Trimming Clinic
+Nail Trimming Clinic this weekend